zotero-chinese/styles/src/comparative-economic-and-social-systems/index.md

   <div class="csl-entry">Kennedy W.J. &#38; Garrison R.E., 1975b.
 “Morphology and genesis of nodular phosphates in the Cenomanian Glauconitic Marl of south-east England.” <i>Lethaia</i>.
 8(4): 339–360.</div>
   <div class="csl-entry">Kinchy A., 2012.
 “Seeds, sciences, and struggle: the global politics of transgenic crops.”.
 Cambridge, Mass.: MIT Press: 50[2013-07-14].</div>
   <div class="csl-entry">Koseki A., Momose H., Kawahito M., et al., 2002.
 “Compiler.”.
 2002-05-25[2002-05-28].</div>
   <div class="csl-entry">Morris I., 2010.
-“Why the West rules–for now: the patterns of history, and what they reveal about the future.”.
+“Why the West rules—for now: the patterns of history, and what they reveal about the future.”.
 New York: Farrar, Straus and Giroux.</div>
   <div class="csl-entry">Myburg A.A., Grattapaglia D., Tuskan G.A., et al., 2014.
 “The genome of eucalyptus grandis.” <i>Nature</i>.
 510: 356–362[2014-06-25].</div>
   <div class="csl-entry">O’Brien J.A., 1994.
 “Introduction to information systems.”.
 7 edition.
 Burr Ridge, IL: Irwin.</div>
   <div class="csl-entry">Online Computer Library Center, Inc., [no date].
 “About OCLC: History of cooperation.”[2012-03-27].</div>